-1. Choose what you want to deliver
+Choose what you want to deliver

 You can deliver locally sourced daily items: bread, butter, milk, and eggs.
-You can deliver items for people with dietary restriction like Vegans, vegetarians and Gluten intolerants.
+You can deliver items for people with dietary restrictions like Vegans, vegetarians and Gluten intolerants.
 Or perhaps, you can deliver prepared foods just like Epic apps do.
 You can deliver only packed food that has price stick to it.

-2. Choose target audience
+Choose a target audience

 At the end of the day, you can target tech-savvy millennials, who are already on Uber and Airbnb.
 You can target oldies who can’t walk to a nearby grocery store or baby-boomers who are stuck in a 9to5 job.